KastnerRG/Read_the_docs/docs/project5.rst

 .. image :: https://bitbucket-assetroot.s3.amazonaws.com/repository/gjdo4X/1122914715-p5_1.png?AWSAccessKeyId=AKIA6KOSE3BNJRRFUUX6&Expires=1604530703&Signature=gz6LLlxivZqW2h725G0JDNjN9Aw%3D

 You need to report each function’s throughput for this part.
 The number of optimizations will not affect your grade.
-However, each block’s throughput will effect your total throughput and thus it will impact audio output quality.
+However, each block’s throughput will effect your total throughput and thus will impact audio output quality.

 **fm_demod**
 ##########